Why dieting dosen't usually work

 This is a study that looked at the rist of death over a 14 years period based on four healthy habits:

 eating enough fruit and vegatable,exercise three times a week,

-and drinking in moderation
+not smoking and drinking in moderation

 Let's start by looking at the normal weight people in the study.
 The ones that had no healthy habits had a higher rist of death.Adding just one healthy habit pulls overweigth people back into the normal range.For obese people with no healthy habits, the risk is very high,seven times higher than the healthy groups in the study.But a helathy lifestyle helps obese people too.In fact if you look only at the group with all four healthy habit,you can see that weight makes very little difference.You can take control of your health by taking control of your lifestyle,even if you can't lose weight and keep it off.Diets don't hacve very much reliability.Five years after a diet,most people have regained the weight.Forty percent of them have gained even more.If you think about this,the typical outcome of dieting is that you're more likely to gain weight in the long run than to lose it.